All in One View

 Hugh is a computational chemist in a research group whose work involves high fidelity simulations of the dynamic behaviour of atomistic systems.
 His work requires computational resources far beyond that of a single machine so he makes use of a number of High Performance Computing facilities.

-Hugh is working on several different research questions that requires the use of different simulation softwares.
+Hugh is working on several different research questions that requires the use of different simulation software.
 Choice of which software to use is usually driven by existing research data and the capabilities of different codes.
 Whilst he often makes use of software that has been pre-installed by system administrators, he sometimes has to compile packages himself.

 In addition to simulation work, Hugh carries out data analysis and creates visualisations.